lukfor/magic-tables/README.md

 ## Getting started

-Run a tables script on the command line:
+Run a magic-tables script on the command line:

 ```
-tables examples/hello-tables.tables
+magic-tables examples/hello-tables.mtbl
 ```

-Combine markdown with tables and produce a html report:
+Combine markdown with magic-tables and produce a html report:

 ```
-tables examples/hello-tables.tables.md
+magic-tables examples/hello-tables.mtbl.md
 ```